L1183325308/opencompass/docs/en/other/how_to_submit.md

-# How to submit your assessment
+# How to Submit Your Assessment
 You first need to prepare a UTF-8 encoded JSON file and write it in the following format.
 ```
 ## The key inside each subject is the "id" field in the dataset